Thursday, June 26, 2025

 The new bridge will enhance economic integration between Bihar and eastern Uttar Pradesh.
 Farmers, small businesses, and logistics firms will benefit from reduced travel time and increased access to markets across state lines.

-2. Strengthening National Highway Network
+2. Strengthening National Network

 This bridge will serve as a feeder connection to the Greenfield Expressway, helping to ease traffic pressure on existing national highways, especially NH-922 and NH-19.
 It is expected to streamline heavy transport and cargo movements toward Delhi, Lucknow, and Patna.